Types of Medical Malpractice

 As many as 80 percent of all childbirths involve some sort of complication.
 Most mothers don’t realize that errors during delivery can kill or permanently injure an infant.
 Errors and malpractice during a birth frequently go unnoticed.
 Cerebral palsy is one childhood malady that can cause brain damage; it can occur due to excessive force during the delivery.
 The disability causes children to be unable to control their muscles or the movement of their entire body.

 When a patient goes to the emergency room, the injuries are usually serious and potentially deadly.
 The highest standard of care must be given in those instances.
 However, heavy stress and the frantic nature of an emergency room can cause medical professionals to overlook something or make a poor decision.

-The team of medical malpractice attorneys at Rosenbaum & Associates can help you if you or a family member suffered due to medical malpractice.
-Call us for questions regarding your case or a free case evaluation at, 800-753-4257, or contact us online for a free case evaluation.
+The team of medical malpractice attorneys at Rosenbaum & Associates can help you if you or a family member have suffered due to medical malpractice.
+Call us for questions regarding your case or a free case evaluation at, 800-753-4257.